RobertsLab/resources/docs/index.md

 - [Computing Hardware](Computing-Hardware.md) - Computing resources we have available & links to help you begin learning.

-- [Lab Software](Lab-Software.md) - a list of software installed on lab computers.
+- [Lab Software](Lab-Software.md) - A list of software installed on lab computers.

 - [Data Management](Data-Management.md) - This page is intended to document all aspects of data management, from the day-to-day, formal NGS and proteomics plans, and general archiving options.

 - [Genomic Resources](Genomic-Resources.md) - Here we try to compile genomic resources such that they are readily available and somewhat described.

 - [Digital Media](Digital-Media.md) - Where and how to store media including photos, videos and audio